Foreigners Killed, Missing Or Abducted In Hamas Attack - UrduPoint

 Several dual German-Israeli nationals were kidnapped, a German foreign ministry source said Sunday.

-The mother of 22-year-old Shani Louk told news outlet Der Spiegel that she recognised her daughter in videos circulating online of a half-naked woman lying face down in the back of a pick-up truck in Gaza with armed men seated around her.
+The mother of 22-year-old Shani Louk told news outlet Der Spiegel that she recognized her daughter in videos circulating online of a half-naked woman lying seemingly unconscious face down in the back of a pick-up truck in Gaza filled with armed men.

 Ricarda Louk told Spiegel that her daughter had been at the music festival.